 Students should be prepared to present the airline with the results of a negative COVID-19 PCR test taken in 24-72 hours prior to takeoff in order to board the airplane.
 In order to have a negative test, students must be mindful of behavior and social gatherings for the week leading up to the test and travel.
 It is likely that you will need to undergo another COVID-19 test upon arrival in-country and, depending on the entry requirements, may have to reside in a quarantine location, even if your test results are negative.
 The CIP will provide students support and guidance in this new travel era, including helping to arrange and cover the cost of in-country quarantine housing, if required by your program country’s health department.

-For travelers returning to the U.S. or their home country upon the completion of their study abroad program, you will need to provide proof of a negative COVID-19 test.
+For travelers returning to the U.S. or their home country upon the completion of their study abroad program, you may need to provide proof of a negative COVID-19 test.
 [Source]

 Will I have a financial or academic penalty if I decide not to go or am not allowed to go?

 We are working with campus colleagues to make sure we can mitigate the financial and academic consequences for students.
 One way to do this is to advise students who are planning to study abroad in fall 2021 to register for Kalamazoo-based courses as a back up to study abroad plans.
 We will also make sure to make decisions regarding programs early enough to avoid any financial penalty for students who cannot participate due to cancellation (by the CIP, K, or the provider).
 If we do not cancel the program, and a student decides to withdraw on their own after committing, there may be some unrecoverable costs involved.

 Will I be required to have the COVID-19 vaccine before traveling for study abroad?